owlcms/owlcms4/docs/InstallationOverview.md

 In a local stand-alone setup, there is no reliance on a trustworthy internet connection, but owlcms needs to be installed on a reasonably recent laptop with adequate performance.

-- The owlcms software runs on a laptop (labeled owlcms in the diagram) which acts as a web server to the other screens and displays.
+- The owlcms software runs on a computer (labeled owlcms in the diagram) which acts as a web server to the other screens and displays.

-- The primary laptop and all the other screens and official stations are connected to a wi-fi network or physically cabled to a router.
+- The primary computer and all the other screens and official stations are connected to a wi-fi network or physically cabled to a router.

 - All the displays are driven by a web browser - all the laptops, phones and tablets have one.